ironeternal/ironeternal.github.io/warband.md

 ### To Kill

-To try and kill a creature roll 1d6 and add your accuracy to the result.
+To try and kill a creature roll 1d6 and add your HIT to the result.
 If the value is greater than 7 you have wounded the creature.
 Almost all creatures have 1 wound.
 If a creature is reduced to 0 wounds then it dies.
+You may do this a number of times equal to you ATK score as part of a single attack.

 ### To Defend

-If a creature you then roll 1d6, if the value is greater than or equal to your defence you successfully defend yourself.
+If a creature you then roll 1d6, if the value is greater than or equal to your DEF you successfully defend yourself.
 If you fail then you reduce your wounds by 1.
 All heroes have 1 wound (except fighters which have 2 wounds).
 If you have zero wounds then you are out-of-action.
 If the entire party is out-of-action then you lose the game.

 # Heroes